Ensono/amido.github.io/docs/workloads/azure/backend/netcore/infrastructure_netcore.md

 ---
-id: pipeline_netcore
+id: infrastructure_netcore
-title: .NET Core infrastructure pipeline
+title: .NET Core infrastructure
-sidebar_label: Pipeline
+sidebar_label: Infrastructure
 ---

 .NET Core infrastructure pipeline is planned, and anticipated to be released in the near future.